little-yao21/xiaoyes-portfolio/README.md

 # What I hope to learn
 Learn to create better data visualizations supported by narrative (really need this skill in Pres, good visualization leeds to effective communication).
-Learn some theory about nice color combintaion, be able to choose various ways to represente data based on the needs, tell good story with the help of my data.
+Learn some theories about nice color combination, be able to choose various ways to represente data based on the needs, tell good story with the help of my data.

 # Portfolio
 Comming soon~